The Proton Core

 Open Problems in Nuclear Structure

 Flavor generations.
 The pattern of three generations with sharply increasing masses has no explanation in the standard model.
 Volovik’s framework suggests that multiple Fermi points in the substrate’s momentum space could give rise to multiple fermion species.
-The substrate picture’s contribution is the observation that confinement (rigid boundary) inverts the hydrogen spectrum (open boundary), naturally producing steeply rising masses — but the quantitative mass ratios remain an open problem.
+The substrate picture now has structural scaffolding from two directions — radial excitations in the confined junction and chirality-sheet penetration in the braid model — but the quantitative mass ratios remain an open computation.

 Charge fractions from first principles.
 The solid-angle argument produces the correct ratios (+2/3, -1/3) but remains an interpretive mapping until a rigorous 3D vortex junction calculation confirms the monopole coefficients.